MattWindsor91/baps3-spec/services/README.md

 ## Additional Services

 Implementations of BAPS3 __may__ define additional services.
-Examples of possible additional services _not_ specified here include:
+Examples of possible services _not_ specified here include:

-* Additional frontend services (for debugging purposes, for example);
+* Additional frontends (for debugging purposes, for example);
 * Digitising and cataloguing services;
 * Installation, deployment and configuration services.